IceColdx/icecoldx/thm/overpass.md

 We're in!
 The user flag is the usual location and should be easy to find.
 Let's to try escalate our privilege.

 sudo -l does not give us anything.
-Maybe there's an interesting file with SUID permission?
+Perhaps there's an interesting file with SUID permission?

 ![suid](/thm/images/overpass/suid.png)